nateberkopec/dotcom/_posts/2016-01-07-what-http2-means-for-ruby-developers.md

 For example, Phusion Passenger can be deployed as an nginx module. nginx, as of 1.9.5, supports HTTP/2.
 Simply configure nginx for HTTP/2 as you would normally, and you should be able to see some of the benefits (such as header compression).

-With this setup, however, you still won't be able to take advantage of server push (as that has to be done by your application).
+With this setup, however, you still won't be able to take advantage of server push (as that has to be done by your application) or the websocket-like benefits of multiplexing.